ICanBoogie/ActiveRecord/README.md

 A [Query][] instance can be joined as a subquery.
 The following options are available:

 - `mode`: Specifies the join mode.
 Default: `INNER`.
-- `alias`: Alias for the subquery.
+- `as`: Alias for the subquery.
 Default: The alias of the model associated with the query.
 - `on`: The column used for the conditional expression.
 Depending on the columns available, the method tries to determine the best solution between `ON` and `USING`.